Sagitta (geometry)

-In geometry, the sagitta (sometimes abbreviated as sag) of a circular arc is the distance from the center of the arc to the center of its base.
+In geometry, the sagitta (sometimes abbreviated as sag, plural is sagittae) of a circular arc is the distance from the midpoint of the arc to the midpoint of its chord.
 It is used extensively in architecture when calculating the arc necessary to span a certain height and distance and also in optics where it is used to find the depth of a spherical mirror or lens.
-The name comes directly from Latin sagitta, meaning an arrow.
+The name comes directly from Latin sagitta, meaning an "arrow".